trufflesuite/trufflesuite.com/src/docs/truffle/advanced/event-system.md

 ---
 # Truffle Event System

-One new addition to Truffle in version 5.1.0 is an event system.
+A new addition to Truffle in version 5.1.0 is the Event System.
 This is a system of hooks implemented in several of the command flows.
-At several stages in the flow of these commands, events fire and provide handlers with data related to what is happening in the code at that time.
-So this might be, for example, names of contracts that are being compiled or just the fact that data is being fetched.
+Truffle commands now emit events for specific tasks, passing data relevant to the task.
+For example, during compilation an event will be emitted that contains the names of contracts that are being compiled. th

-So far, events have been implemented for the following command flows: compile, unbox, and obtain.
-In the future, we plan to integrate this system with the rest of the code in Truffle, as well as make the currently supported commands more robust.
+Events have been implemented for the following Truffle command flows: compile, unbox, and obtain.
+We will be integrating the event system into the rest of Truffle's command flows in future versions.

 ## How it works

-Events that are emitted have a string name representation and are namespaced with semicolons.
-We will refer to an entire name as an "event name".
-A simple example of an event name that exists in the compile command flow is "compile:start".
-We will refer to the individual components of event names as "labels".
-So the event name "compile:start" has two labels: "compile" and "start".
+All emitted events are named after the task that emits them.
+What makes Truffle's event system different then an eventemitter is that the names of events are "namespaced", each part of the name is separated by a colon.
+The entire name, in whole, is called the "event name".
+A simple example of an event name in the `compile` command flow is `"compile:start"`.
+Individual components of event names are "labels".
+The event name `"compile:start"` has two labels: `"compile"` and `"start"`.
 This particular event is emitted near the very start of the code that runs during compilation.
-Another example of a slightly more complicated name from the unbox command flow is "unbox:downloadingBox:succeed".
-This event name has three labels: "unbox", "downloadingBox", and "succeed".
-This event, as you can probably guess, is emitted when your Truffle box has successfully finished downloading during the unbox command flow.
+A slightly more complicated name from the `unbox` command flow is `"unbox:downloadingBox:succeed"`.
+This event name has three labels: `"unbox"`, `"downloadingBox"`, and `"succeed"`.
+This event, as you can probably guess, is emitted when a Truffle box has successfully finished downloading during the `unbox` command flow.

-One thing to note about these events, is that it is a common theme to have a group of event names refer to the beginning and end of a process.
-You will very often see two event names: one that has "start" as its last label and one that has "succeed".
+Events are often grouped into sub-labels that mark the beginning and end of a process.
+Paired of event names are common, e.g., an event name ends with `":start"` and another that ends with `":succeed"`.
 These denote the start and successful finish of a certain event.
-Another label, "fail", is used to indicate a failure of a certain event.
-So the when the event "compile:start" is emitted, it means that compilation has started. "compile:succeed" lets us know that compilation has completed and "compile:fail" tells us that compilation has failed.
+Another common label, `"fail"`, is used to indicate a failure of a certain event.
+When the event `"compile:start"` is emitted, it means that compilation has started. `"compile:succeed"` lets us know that compilation has completed and `"compile:fail"` tells us that compilation has failed.

-For all events that get emitted in the code, you are able to provide handlers that will be run when certain events that match are fired.
-Below in the "Subscribers" section you will find a description of how to attach handlers that will run when events are emitted.
+You are able to provide handlers for all events that are emitted.
+These handlers will be executed when matching events are emitted.
+In the [Subscribers](#subscribers) section you will find a description of how to attach handlers to events.

-Certain events that are emitted also provide the handlers with data when that particular event is emitted.
-This could be useful for collecting statistics or perhaps to make your own formatted output during development.
-So as an example of such an event, "compile:compiledSources" provides data about what source files were used during compilation.
-This data comes in the form of an array of the source file names that you can log to the console, save in a file, or use however you please.
+Some events also provide data to the handlers when emitted.
+This could be useful for collecting statistics or perhaps to make your own formatted output during development. `"compile:compiledSources"` is an example of an event that provides data about what source files were used during compilation.
+This data comes in the form of an array of source filenames that you can log to the console, save to a file, or use however you please.

-Below in the "Currently supported events" section you will find a chart of all currently available event names, where they are emitted in the command flow, and what data is available in the handlers for that event.
+In the [Currently supported events](#currently-supported-events) section you will find a chart of all currently available event names, where they are emitted in the command flow, and what data is available in the handlers for that event.

 ## Subscribers

-In order to react to events, you must create a JavaScript file that will be used to create a "Subscriber".
-The Subscriber is a class that deals with managing a group of event handlers.
-This JavaScript file will basically describe and indicate what to do when events are emitted.
-The file itself should be a module with two named exports: `initialization` and `handlers`.
+In order to react to events you must create a JavaScript file that will be used to create a "Subscriber".
+A Subscriber is a class that manages a group of event handlers.
+This file is used internally by a Subscriber to indicate what to do when events are emitted.
+The Subscriber checks two exported fields: `initialization` and `handlers`.

-`initialization` should be a function.
-This function gets run when the Subscriber is first instantiated at the beginning of all command flows.
-This function is optional and should execute whatever setup you wish to have.
+`initialization` must be a function.
+This function is executed when the Subscriber is instantiated at the beginning of all command flows.
+This function is optional.

-*NOTE: In this function you will have access to the Subscriber itself through the `this` variable.
-This allows you to create references that will be available in your handlers and to access the Subscriber class methods.*
+*NOTE: In this function you will have access to the Subscriber itself through the `this` keyword when you functions are described using the `function` syntax, i.e., `function(data){`, not `(data) => {`.
+This makes it easy to attach properties and helper methods to the Subscriber that will then be available in your handlers.*

-`handlers` should be an object.
-This is the place where you will describe what functions to run when certain events are fired.
-We will describe how to construct these in the following section.
+`handlers` should be an object whose keys are event names and values are an array of event handler functions.
+This is where you will describe what functions to run when certain events are fired.
+The following section describes how to construct event handlers.

 ## How to define your event handlers

-To create your event handlers, you will need to populate the `handlers` object.
+To create your event handlers you will need to populate the `handlers` object.
 In order to describe which handlers correspond to which events, you must create at least one "event matcher".
 An event matcher is a string that will be used to match against events that are emitted.
-An event matcher could be an exact event name like "compile:start".
-In addition, you may use wildcard characters ("*" and "**") to match one or more events.
+An event matcher could be the exact event name, like `"compile:start"`, or you may use wildcard characters (`"*"` and `"**"`) to match multiple events.

-A single asterisk is used to match a single label in an event name.
-So the event matcher "unbox:*" would match any event name that has exactly two labels and starts with "unbox".
-This means it would match "unbox:start" and "unbox:succeed" but not "unbox:downloadingBox:start" since that has three labels.
-Nor would it match "compile:start" since the first word does not match "unbox".
+A single asterisk (`"*"`) is used to match a single label within an event name.
+The event matcher `"unbox:*"` would match any event name that has exactly two labels and starts with `"unbox"`. `"unbox:*"` would match `"unbox:start"` and `"unbox:succeed"` but _not_ `"unbox:downloadingBox:start"` since that has three labels.
+Nor would it match `"compile:start"` since the first word does not match `"unbox"`.

 A double asterisk is used to match one or more labels in an event name.
-So the event matcher "unbox:\**" would match any event name that starts with "unbox" regardless of how many other labels the event name has.
-This means that it would match "unbox:start" as well as "unbox:preparingToDownload:succeed".
-The matcher "**:succeed" would match "fetchSolcList:succeed" and "unbox:preparingToDownload:succeed".
+So the event matcher `"unbox:\**"` would match any event name that starts with "`unbox"` regardless of how many other labels the event name has.
+This means that it would match `"unbox:start"` as well as `"unbox:preparingToDownload:succeed"`.
+The matcher `"**:succeed"` would match `"fetchSolcList:succeed"` and `"unbox:preparingToDownload:succeed"`.
 In this way you are able to write handlers that match against batches of events.

-After you have created your event matcher, you will add it as a key in the `handlers` object.
-The value for this key will be an array of functions that will be executed when that event matcher matches an emitted event.
-Every time that an event matcher matches an emitted event, each function in that array will be run.
-Here is one simple hello world example:
+The event matcher string must be a key in the `handlers` object whose value must be an array of functions.
+These functions will be executed when that event matcher matches an emitted event.
+Every time an event matcher matches an emitted event, each of its functions will be executed.
+Here is a simple "hello world" example:

 ```javascript
 module.exports = {